 The down payment should be your first order of business, after you determine what price range to look in.
 Then you can figure how much money you’ll need to come up with in order to get a mortgage.
 Let’s break it down.
 Determining the down payment The rule of...

-But when you start thinking about that loan closing date, your heart begins to beat a bit faster.
+When you start thinking about your loan closing date, your heart begins to beat a bit faster.
 You realize you’re making the most important financial decision of your life!
 (So far, anyway.)
-As a first-time homebuyer, you may be wondering what you can expect at...
+As a first-time homebuyer, you may be wondering what you can expect at your...

 Is it cheaper to rent than to buy a home?
 According to Trulia’s Rent vs. Buy Report in October 2015, buying a home is 23% cheaper than renting — in most places.
 (If you live in Honolulu, Hawaii, or San Jose, Cal., stay on good terms with your landlord.)
 Determining...